On predictive inference for intractable models via approximate Bayesian computation: Illustrative examples

 \section{Illustrative examples}

 We next demonstrate the predictive ABC methods of Section \ref{sec:main} using two intractable dynamic models, M/G/1 queue (Section \ref{subsec:mg1}) and stochastic Lotka-Volterra (Section \ref{subsec:lv}).
 The goal of these numerical experiments is two-fold: First, to show that \ABCP{} and \ABCL{} can produce reasonable approximations of the posterior predictive distribution in practice, although overestimated uncertainty often results as is common also in the standard ABC inference.
-Second, the results indicate that the goal of prediction should be accounted for when designing the summary statistics, although low-dimensional (both parametric and predictive) sufficient summary statistics may be challenging to design for realistic applications.
+Second, the results indicate that the goal of prediction should be accounted for when designing the summary statistics, although informative low-dimensional summary statistics (both for parameter estimation and prediction) are challenging to design for realistic applications.
 While some insight on selecting informative summaries and suitable ABC sampler configurations for the goal of prediction is provided, we do not aim for a comprehensive analysis.
 This is because these choices depend on the problem at hand and are active topics of ongoing research also in the context of standard ABC inference.

 \ABCF{} and \ABCL{} approaches do not apply in all of our test cases unlike \ABCP{} which, in principle, can be implemented whenever jointly sampling from $\pdf(\tl{y},y\cond\theta)$ is feasible.
 Importantly, all three approaches produce the standard ABC posterior for $\theta$ as their marginal whenever they can be implemented.
 Hence, whenever we additionally computed this quantity, we only show it for \ABCP{} and the reader needs to notice that \ABCF{} and \ABCL{} based on the same summary statistic, discrepancy and threshold as \ABCP{} would also produce the same result.
 R-code (with fast C-implementation for model simulation) used for the experiments is available at \url{https://github.com/mjarvenpaa/ABC-pred-inf}.